popey/popey.com-blog/content/post/2020/12/snap-tips.md

 ### Check if updates are held

 By default they're not likely to be held, but if you choose to (see below) then this command is useful for checking the status.
+This is a global setting for all snaps, not specific to any one snap.

 `$ sudo snap get system refresh.hold`